 China produces over a third of all fruit and vegetables in the world, making it the largest global producer of FFV.
 Half of the world's vegetables and 16 percent of all fruits are grown in China.
-Although China only currently exports 1 percent of its vegetable production, exports are growing by 10 percent annually 14.
-And although total FFV exports grew by 30 percent from 2002 to 2003 only 2 percent of China's 2003 fruit production was exported15.
+Although China only currently exports 1 percent of its vegetable production, exports are growing by 10 percent annually24.
+And although total FFV exports grew by 30 percent from 2002 to 2003 only 2 percent of China's 2003 fruit production was exported25.

-China mainly exports temperate fruits like apples, mandarins and pears and its most important export market is Russia.
-Other primary markets are mainly located in South-East Asia16.
+China mainly exports temperate fruits like apples, tangerines and pears and its most important export market is Russia.
+Other primary markets are mainly located in South-East Asia26.
 China ranks second in world apple and pear exports in value amongst developing countries.

-Important markets for Chinese vegetables are Japan, Hong Kong, Russia, South Korea and Singapore17 and China is the world's leading exporter of garlic by value.
-The use of plastic tunnels has been a key factor for the country's growth in vegetable production18.
+Important markets for Chinese vegetables are Japan, Hong Kong, Russia, South Korea and Singapore27 and China is the world's leading exporter of garlic by value.
+The use of plastic tunnels has been a key factor for the country's growth in vegetable production28.

-1.6.
-EU consumption and fresh fruit and vegetable imports
+1.6 EU consumption and fresh fruit and vegetable imports

-1.6.1.
-Consumption
+1.6.1 Consumption

-In the EU countries, fresh fruit consumption totalled 25 million tons in 2003 and vegetable consumption totalled 30 million tons 19,20.
-Although EU fruit and vegetable consumption has been stable in recent years, levels of consumption are often far below the recommended levels of intake21 and there are wide variations between countries.
-For instance, consumption of FFV is relatively high in Italy and Germany and low in Scandinavian counties like Denmark, Finland and Norway22.
+In the EU countries, fresh fruit consumption totalled 25 million tons in 2003 and vegetable consumption totalled 30 million tons^{29,30}.
+There has been a trend towards healthier diets in the West that increased consumption of FFV between 1980 and 199531.
+However, EU fruit and vegetable consumption has been stable in recent years and levels of consumption are often far below the recommended levels of intake.
+32 There are wide variations between countries.
+For instance, consumption of FFV is relatively high in Italy and Germany and low in Scandinavian countries like Denmark, Finland and Norway33.

 There are also differences within countries for the volume of FFV consumed over time.
-In some EU member countries, like Germany and the Netherlands, consumption has shown a slight decline23 in recent years.
-Whereas in Spain it is steadily growing.
+In some EU member countries, like Germany and the Netherlands, consumption has shown a slight decline34 in recent years.
+Only in 2005 did the Netherlands show a slight increase.
+35 Whereas in Spain it is steadily growing.
 In the UK, where FFV consumption is typically low, fresh fruit consumption increased by 23 percent between 1990 and 2000.
 However consumption of potatoes and fresh green vegetables in this same period decreased by 29 and 13 percent respectively.
-Tomatoes and mushrooms, on the other hand, showed an increase of 5 percent which has kept consumption relatively stable24.
-Due to a growing demand for convenience foods (eg. prepacked and cut FFV) and growing concerns over health, analysts expect a growth in consumption of prepared vegetables and salads and fresh fruit over the coming years in the UK25.
+Tomatoes and mushrooms, on the other hand, showed an increase of 5 percent which has kept consumption relatively stable36.
+Due to a growing demand for convenience foods (eg. pre-packed and cut FFV) and growing concerns over health, analysts expect a growth in consumption of prepared vegetables and salads and fresh fruit over the coming years in the UK37.

-1.6.2.
-Imports
+1.6.2 Imports